tylergneill/skrutable/manual.md

 Some schemes have internal options.
 For example, at the level of encoding, IAST is sometimes represented in UTF-8 with combining diacritics, sometimes with precomposed combinations.
 Alternatively, at the level of the scheme itself, ITRANS writes vocalic r (ṛ, ऋ) as 'Ri', 'RRi', or 'R^i.

-Because `skrutable` transliterates by way of SLP, and because it must output a single option, you can use round-trip transliteration (e.g. IAST-IAST) to normalize such variation.
+Because `skrutable` transliterates by way of SLP, and because it must output a single option, you can use round-trip transliteration (e.g., IAST-IAST) to normalize such variation.
 For example:

 ~~~
 "rāmaḥ" == 'r' + 'a' + '¯' (U+0304) + 'm' + 'a' + 'h' + '.'
 (U+0323)